Should You Splice A Mini Split Communication Wire?

 mini split 14/4 cable

-It’s true that sometimes our atmosphere contains some unseen frequencies floating around in some unexpected areas.
-You can actually see some of these things floating around by using an augmented reality app.
+It’s true that sometimes our atmosphere contains unseen frequencies floating around in unexpected areas.
+Using an augmented reality app, you can see some of these things floating around.
 This link will take you to the site that describes the app and has a video showing how this works.

-I’m not saying these are the actual wireless signals that would bombard a communication cable connecting your mini split head to the outdoor unit but it’s just a simulation of why you should consider a shielded cable.
+I’m not saying these are the same wireless signals that would bombard a communication cable connecting your mini split head to the outdoor unit; this is just a simulation of why you should consider a shielded cable.

-But, and it’s a big but, I haven’t used shielded cable for a very long time I have experience absolutely zero interferences from any type of outside frequencies.
-If for some reason your installation is near a lot of wiring or motors that emit some signals then you might consider the shielded cable just to be safe.
+But, and it’s a big one, I haven’t used shielded cable for a long time.
+I have experienced absolutely zero interference from any type of outside frequencies.
+If, for some reason, your installation is near a lot of wiring or motors that emit signals, then you might consider the shielded cable just to be safe.

-My go to wire is stranded 14/4 cable.
-You can view a sample of a 25 ft coil on Amazon.
-It’s available in many different lengths depending on your need.
-Just search for 14/4 stranded communication cable either in Google or Amazon and you’ll find more choices.
+My go-to wire is stranded 14/4 cable.
+You can view a sample of a (ad) 25-ft coil on Amazon.
+It’s available in many different lengths depending on your needs.
+Search for 14/4 stranded communication cable on Google or Amazon, and you’ll find more choices.

 Stranded cable is more flexible than solid wire.
 The difference in conductivity between stranded and solid wire is minimal.
-The advantage is the ease of installation and the durability of the cable.
-Solid wire can brake off when the ends are stripped incorrectly or some sort of vibration is involved.
+The advantage of stranded cable is its ease of installation and durability.
+Solid wire can break off when the ends are stripped incorrectly or when some vibration occurs.

 10/2 Or 10/3 Wire For A Mini Split?

-You are going to find the wire size information on the label of your unit.
+You will find the wire size information on your unit’s label.
 But one of the questions here is how many conductors.
-For either a 120 volt or 240 volt mini split all you need is 2 conductors and a ground.
+For either a 120-volt or 240-volt mini split, all you need is 2 conductors and a ground.

 The two screws circled in yellow are for equipment grounds.
-The one on the left is ground for the power and the one on the right is ground for the communication/power cable to the indoor unit.
+The one on the left is ground for the power, and the one on the right is for the ground wire in the communication/power cable (14/4) to the indoor unit.

-Starting from left to right above the yellow line is 1(L1) and 2(L2) these are the power from your panel.
+Starting from left to right above the yellow line are 1(L1) and 2(L2).
+These are the power from your panel.
 This unit is 230 Volts.
-On a 120 Volt unit one of these would be power from the breaker and the other a neutral wire.
+On a 120 Volt unit, one of these would be power from the breaker, and the other would be a neutral wire.

 The next three wires are your cable connecting the indoor and outdoor units.
-Make double dang sure you connect them in the same order on both ends of the cable.
-I like to think of them as red, white and blue (black) 1, 2 and 3.
-Just for me it keeps it simple.
+Make double-dang sure you connect them in the same order on both cable ends.
+I like to think of them as red, white, and blue (black) 1, 2, and 3.
+Just for me, it keeps it simple.

 What Voltage Does A Mini Split Use?

-Typically mini split units are available in either 120 Volts or 240 Volt models.
+Typically, mini split units are available in 120-volt or 240-volt models.
 The four conductors or wires in a mini split communication cable each have a specific purpose.

-The 120 Volt units have a ground, neutral, power, and a communication wire.
-The 240 Volt units have a ground, 2 power wires, and a communication wire.
+The 120-volt units have a ground, neutral, power, and communication wire.
+The 240-volt units have a ground, two power wires, and a communication wire.
 It’s important to note that the communication wire is not a power wire.
 Communication is digital.
-Digital signals are easily disrupted and there lies the trouble when considering splicing this cable.
+Digital signals are easily disrupted, and there lies the trouble when considering splicing this cable.

 Go to Amazon and check out what shielded cable looks like.
 The difference between shielded and regular cable is noticeable as you examine it.

-You can splice power wires all day long if it’s done correctly without interference of power.
-It’s done repeatedly in your home.
-But digital signals are a different animal.
+You can splice power wires all day long if you do it correctly without power interference—it’s done repeatedly in your home—but digital signals are a different animal.

-On a sided note: I have found it quite humorous when installing a mini split that the inspector allows me to run the power cable from the outdoor unit to the indoor unit.
+On a side note, I have found it quite humorous that the inspector allows me to run the power cable from the outdoor unit to the indoor unit when installing a mini split.
 I have two electrical licenses for the state of Oregon.
-One allows me to work inside a piece of HVAC equipment.
-The other allows me to run thermostat wire.
+One allows me to work inside a piece of HVAC equipment, and the other allows me to run a thermostat wire.

-Inspectors always seem to have blinders on when it comes to me and other HVAC contractors running this power cable.
-I have heard that electrician just don’t want to bother with a small job of running one cable.
-They are so busy doing other and in my area anyway you won’t find one to even answer a phone call let alone come out to run a communication wire.
+Inspectors always seem to have blinders on regarding me and other HVAC contractors running this power cable.
+I have heard that electricians don’t want to bother with the small job of running one cable.
+They are so busy doing other jobs that in my area, you won’t find one to even answer a phone call, let alone come out to run a communication wire.

 Can I Use 12 Gauge Wire For A Mini Split?

-It depends on if you are talking about the main power or the control cable.
-If your mini splits maximum fuse size or circuit breaker is 20 amps then 12 gauge solid wire for the power cable would work fine.
+It depends on whether you are talking about the main power or the control cable.
+If your mini split’s maximum fuse size or circuit breaker is 20 amps, then 12 gauge solid wire for the power cable would work fine.

-I know for a fact that even the 14 gauge stranded wire for the control cable between indoor and outdoor units is a struggle sometimes to insert into those tiny screw on connections inside the units wiring compartments.
+I know for a fact that even the 14 gauge stranded wire for the control cable between indoor and outdoor units is a struggle sometimes to get inserted into those tiny screw connections inside the unit’s wiring compartments.

-So if you are wondering what size breaker or wire to use for your mini split it’s all right there on the label of your equipment.
-Wire sizes are easy to find out when you know the maximum breaker size.
-Standard wire sizes for amp draws are 30 amps use 10 gauge wire, 20 amps use 12 gauge wire and 15 amps use 14 gauge wire.
+So, if you are wondering what size breaker or wire to use for your mini split, it’s all right there on the label of your equipment.
+Wire sizes are easy to find when you know the maximum breaker size.
+Standard wire sizes for amp draws are 30 amps using ten gauge wire, 20 amps using 12 gauge wire, and 15 amps using 14 gauge wire.

 Remember that in most industries, bigger is not always better.
-It can be a useless expense especially in our current times with the price of copper wire.
+It can be a useless expense, especially given the price of copper wire.

 Chad Peterson